12mohaned/first_project/README.md

 # first_project

-A Simple Apple in flutter which shows available courses and tutors with availability to reserve tutors or send them mail
+A Simple App in flutter which shows available courses and tutors with availability to reserve tutors or send them mail
 ## Getting Started

 This project is a starting point for a Flutter application.